 - if a password has been provided, the subscriber will ensure that the number of users to whom it gives a password to the Data Services does not exceed the number of users provided for in the license that the subscriber has purchased from the IEA;

 - if a password has been provided, each user may access the Data Services online with his/her individual password;

 - in relation to MODS, only if the subscriber has purchased a license for more than 50 users, the subscriber may make MODS and the related IEA Data available on the Subscriber’s intranet and distribute the password within the Subscriber’s organisation;

 - in relation to Online Data Services, only if the subscriber has purchased a license for more than 10 users, the subscriber may make the Online Data Services and the related IEA Data available on the Subscriber’s intranet and, if a password has been provided, distribute the password within the Subscriber’s organisation.

-For the purposes of these terms and conditions of use, the term 'organisation' does not extend to affiliates, subsidiaries, sister or parent companies.
+For the purposes of these terms and conditions of use, the term 'organisation' means the subscriber’s legal entity only and does not extend to affiliates, subsidiaries, sister or parent companies of the subscriber.